 What Causes Dandruff and How to Get Rid of It

 Turns out that being male is a risk factor for dandruff.
-In fact, some researchers even believe that male hormones are partially responsible for it.
+Some researchers even believe that male hormones are partially responsible for it.

-The good news: dandruff isn’t serious, contagious, or bad for your health.
+Dandruff isn’t serious, contagious, or bad for your health.
 But it can be embarrassing, chronic, and annoying.
 Not to mention… a total turn-off.

 What Causes Dandruff?

 In most cases, dandruff is caused by the excessive buildup around your hair follicles of a common yeast-like fungus called Malassezia globosa.

 Another common yeast that can bring on dandruff is pityrosporum orbiuclare.
 Since it feeds on skin oils, it tends to cause dandruff in guys with oily scalps.